Torricelli's law: Discharge experiment, coefficient of discharge

-The problem remains how to determine the cross-section of the vena contrata.
-This is normally be done by introducing a discharge coefficient which relates the discharge to the orifice's cross-section and Torricelli's law:
+The problem remains how to determine the cross-section of the vena contracta.
+This is normally done by introducing a discharge coefficient which relates the discharge to the orifice's cross-section and Torricelli's law:

 For low viscosity liquids (such as water) flowing out of a round hole in a tank, the discharge coefficient is in the order of 0.65.
 By discharging through a round tube or hose, the coefficient of discharge can be increased to over 0.9.
 For rectangular openings, the discharge coefficient can be up to 0.67, depending on the height-width ratio.